-Eligible transmission customers use the PJM OASIS to request transmission service.
-Eligible customers must complete the appropriate Transmission Service Agreement (see "Applying for Authorization") before transmission service requests can be made.
-The transmission customer must also register on OASIS in order to make requests for transmission service.
+Eligible transmission customers use the PJM OASIS to request cross-border transmission service.
+Eligible customers must complete the appropriate Transmission Service Agreement (see "Applying for Authorization") before transmission service can be obtained.
+The transmission customer must also register on OASIS in order to make requests for cross-border transmission service.
 The OASIS registration process and user instructions for the OASIS are included on the PJM OASIS Internet web page (http://oasis.pjm.com).
 The process flow for the OASIS transmission service request is depicted on Exhibit 2.
 This is a simplified process flow which does not include all possible request statuses.
 Based on analysis, PJM may counter offer an amount less than the requested transmission service pursuant to Section 19.7 of the OATT.